sliu107/tp/docs/UserGuide.md

 - List all groups: `show-groups`
 - List flashcards from a group: `list-group GROUP_ID`
 - Assigns priority to a flashcard: `priority INDEX PRIORITY_LEVEL`
+- List flashcards of a specified priority: `list-priority PRIORITY_LEVEL`
 - Mark a flashcard as reviewed: `reviewed INDEX`
 - List all reviewed flashcards: `list-reviewed`
 - Reset all flashcards to unreviewed: `reset-reviewed`
 - Create a study plan: `plan`
 - List all study plans: `show-plan`
+- Delete a study plan: `delete-plan`
 - Start randomized review: `random`